 Vision is not a process that occurs in isolation to the rest of the body.
 It affects posture, balance, movement, intention and even emotions.
 Holistic optometry looks at the connection of all of these domains so that they can work seamlessly together giving a more enriching experience to see, feel, be and do well.
 Testing is primarily done under binocular conditions with ambient lighting, not isolating the two eyes.
 Although we have two eyes we have one vision that needs to be coordinated in conjunction with the rest of the body to work well together.
 All patients at our Docklands clinic can benefit from this process.

 These prism glasses aim to deliver holistic vision training, reduced lower prescriptions and vision, mind and body improvement as described on this website.

 Prismatic Integration can be explained as the process of massaging the eyes with light to trigger integration with the microprism lenses.

 We value and respect your decision to purchase your new prescription glasses from Microprism Optics.
 Part of the process of ensuring good, clear vision and adaptation to your new lenses is the dynamic prismatic integration process, which uses lenses and specific movements of prisms (flippers) and prism bars, in front of your new glasses to ensure exact alignment.
-This process is carried out on collection of your new script from our South Yarra premises.
+This process is carried out on collection of your new script from our Docklands premises.